npcoder2k14/HackInTheNorth-PYRAG/README.md

 player-stats[name]]       Fields to get. `live-scores` to get live socre of
                           on-going matches, `news` to get latest news headlines, `player-stats` to get statistics of player specified.
-                          `fixtures` to get updates on upcoming messages.
+                          `fixtures` to get updates on upcoming matches.
                           Compulsory single argument.
 For football option you can give additional options topscorer.
                           Use `-` instead of space in names.